OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 - You want to force developers to follow the process automatically (if a change is made to a destination database and it is not checked in it will get deleted; that only needs to happen once for somebody to learn).
 - The majority of the developers who will be making the changes lack the experience at making complex T-SQL statements.

-The change-driven approach works best when:
+The migration scripts approach works best when:

 - Everyone who is making the changes is disciplined enough to always follow the process.
 - The people making the changes have the experience to make complex database changes.
-- You keep bumping into restrictions imposed by the model-driven approach.
+- You keep bumping into restrictions imposed by the state based approach.
 - Everyone wants the most possible control over the process.

-Don’t be surprised if you initially start with the model-driven approach, and after a few years, decide to move to the change-driven approach.
+Don’t be surprised if you initially start with the state based approach, and after a few years, decide to move to the change-driven approach.
 When you pick a vendor, RedGate, Microsoft, etc., be sure they offer a software suite that allows for either approach.

 ## Moving to dedicated databases